cocotb/cocotb/documentation/source/quickstart.rst

 Running the same example as VHDL
 --------------------------------

-The ``simple_dff`` example includes both a VHDL and a Verilog RTL implementation.
+The ``simple_dff`` example includes both a VHDL and a Verilog :term:`RTL` implementation.
-The cocotb testbench can execute against either implementation using VPI for Verilog and VHPI/FLI for VHDL.
-To run the test suite against the VHDL implementation, use the following command (a VHPI or FLI capable simulator must be used):
+The cocotb testbench can execute against either implementation using :term:`VPI` for Verilog and :term:`VHPI`/:term:`FLI` for VHDL.
+To run the test suite against the VHDL implementation, use the following command (a :term:`VHPI` or :term:`FLI` capable simulator must be used):

 .. code-block:: bash